-Over the past decade, American foreign policy experts have strategised nuclear war and a Brady-less Super Bowl instead of probable pandemics in a post-SARS world.
-Global government responses are faltering—clapping for health workers has become legitimate government expenditure and melodramatic air force flyovers have distracted from meaningful healthcare support.
+Over the past decade, American foreign policy experts have spent more time strategising nuclear war (and according to one intelligence source, a Brady-less Super Bowl) than a probable pandemic in a post-SARS world.
+Global government responses are faltering—clapping for health workers has replaced necessary government expenditure and melodramatic flyovers have distracted from meaningful healthcare support.

-In 2020, the only thing we thought would be certain regarding Sino-American relations was that people would continue to pronounce Huawei suspiciously.
-Today, Donald Trump criticizes China for being Asian and the World Health Organization for being global.
-On the side, he is either promoting the consumption of bleach or demanding the liberation of state’s following his own administration’s guidance on lockdown measures and testing ("LIBERATE").
+In early 2020, the only thing we thought would be certain about Sino-American relations was that people would continue to pronounce Huawei suspiciously.
+Today, Donald Trump criticizes the virus for being Chinese and the World Health Organization for being global.
+On the side, he is either pondering bleach ("knocks it out in one minute"), blaming Obama for his government's slow rate of coronavirus testing ("I don't take any responsibility at all"), or demanding the liberation of states following his own administration’s guidance on lockdown measures and testing ("LIBERATE").

+That we choose to ‘fight’ certain crises but not others exposes political priorities as much as it muddles meaning.
 Some are having to consider for the first time that life does not seem fair: even the most privileged ivory towers are not immune to this disaster.
 Our world is in a state of flux.
-Although it is tempting to look comfortably out of the living room window, yearning for normalcy, the last thing people or the planet can afford is to carry on as before.
-There is too much at stake.
-We hope this edition will bring refreshing new perspectives as CRXSS explores the thought-provoking intersections of a global pandemic.
+Art and entertainment can provide comfort in hard times, but the heralded virtues of quality personal time under lockdown are already becoming insufferable.
+Hobbying, reading—have you finished Tiger King yet?
+No!
+I just want to see my friends and not sense my stomach drop every time I hold back a handshake.
+We hope this edition will bring you, dear reader, some refreshing new perspectives as CRXSS explores the thought-provoking intersections of a global pandemic.